What Really Happened In Waco?

 - After ATF agents were killed, the FBI took over.
 They were successful in “saving” kids from the building, but whenever an adult came out, the FBI would punish David’s followers by cutting off electricity, using tanks to crush portions of their property or throw flash grenades to force people back INTO THE BUILDING.

 - The FBI and David Koresh had reached a breakthrough when David said that he would surrender after Passover.
 He wanted to take time to write out his interpretation of the Seven Seals from the book Revelation.
-Despite this, the FBI told Janet Reno that negotiations had stalled.
+Despite this, the FBI told Janet Reno that negotiations had stalled, which sent their aggressive tactics into overdrive.

 - The FBI had told Janet Reno that the kids inside were being abused, that babies were being beaten.
 This wasn’t true, but she thought it was.
-Her answer was to start tossing in the tear-gas.
+Her answer was to start tear gassing everyone.

 - Side note: Even if the kids WERE being abused (young girls were being married off to David Koresh, so, yes, there DEFINITELY was abuse happening, in my opinion), this is not a matter for the ATF.
 The ATF was the bureau responsible for the start of this whole thing because they went to the compound to execute search and arrest warrants related to the weapons.
 In addition, Child and Family Services had previously investigated David Koresh for concerns of abuse and the case was closed as the suspicions were unfounded.